sage-code/maj/alphabet.md

 ## Difficult sounds

 That was the basics of alphabet.
 Maj is a phonetic language so what you write is what you read.
-This is difficult to do if you do not use cedillas and accents to aid with the renunciation.
-Therefore you must to understand the rules for reading and writing different sounds using a limited alphabet.
+However there are some extra rules and concepts you must understand for reading and writing different sounds using Maj alphabet:

 **Digraphs**